MariaExtrella/QATestTheAgileMonkeys/README.md

-The three Features are called from [Test.feature]((https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/Test.feature)).
 They are called using the keyword [call](https://github.com/intuit/karate#call) and each of them is a new Scenario:

       Feature: Test the graphql API for admin and not admin users
       Background: